 All QMUL Staff and PHD students on payroll are entitled under the policy to;

 - DSE eye care voucher which gives them a free eye and eye sight test and money off single vision (middle distance / computer use) lenses.
 (Bifocal/Varifocals are not covered under the policy).

-To apply for a voucher you need to complete the on-line DSE assessment then email your QMUL ID Card number (under the barcode on the ID card) to the Health and Safety Directorate Helpdesk.
+To apply for a voucher you need to complete the on-line DSE assessment then email your payroll number (6 digits) to the Health and Safety Directorate Helpdesk.
 The vouchers will be emailed directly to you from Specsavers.

 - Prescription safety glasses voucher which entitles those that work in a laboratory (QMUL Staff and PHD students on payroll) to prescription safety glasses of any lens type (single/Bifocal/Varifocal).

-To apply for a voucher email your QMUL ID Card number (under the barcode on the ID card) to the Health and Safety Directorate Helpdesk stating whether your glasses are single vision or Bifocal or Varifocal.
+To apply for a voucher email your payroll number (6 digits) to the Health and Safety Directorate Helpdesk stating whether your glasses are single vision or Bifocal or Varifocal.
 The vouchers will be emailed directly to you from Specsavers.

 QMUL Staff who need to drive as part of their role

 - can claim Drivers vouchers which entitles them to prescription glasses for driving.